 If you usually follow the growth stages of open source solutions, I bet that you have ever read the article named List of 16 open-source business models in 2012 written by Peter Groen and Roger A. Maduro.
-Although from 2016 until now, the number, of course, will grow, the key strategy to follow will still not too different.
-Never afraid of mixing and matching elements from the different models is so good but be careful with trying to create something brand new.
-That said, it had better look at some successful business models of apply open source solutions:
+Although from 2016 until now, the number will grow, the key strategy to follow will still not too different.
+Never afraid of mixing and matching elements from the different models are so good.
+However, you should careful with trying to create something brand new.
+That said, it had better look at some successful business models to apply open source solutions:

-It can be said that this model still has the software completely open-source; however, with some services such as consulting, installation, support and training will be only available for a fee.
-In fact, consulting service will include the management and implementation of the software within specific industries.
+We can say that this model still has the software completely open-source.
+However, some services such as consulting, installation, support, and training will be only available for a fee.
+In fact, consulting services will include the management and implementation of the software within specific industries.
 You can check the case of Red Hat, that is one of the most typical examples

-Software-as-a-Service Model or Saas Model sees your software as a centrally hosted service that is only accessible through a paid subscription.
+Software-as-a-Service Model or Saas Model see your software as a centrally hosted service that is only accessible through a paid subscription.
 Subscriptions are usually user, transaction volume, or time-based.
-SugarCRMs and Heroku follow Saas model they offer a platform solution, rather than a software solution.
+SugarCRM and Heroku follow the Saas model they offer a platform solution, rather than a software solution.

-The core software of this model still remains open-source, which is similar to the Professional Services model and in the future, it will continue to be developed.
+The core software of this model still remains open-source, which is similar to the Professional Services model.
+In the future, they will continue to develop it.
 However, there will be a fee for some special features and modules extending or enhancing the core product.
-You can look at the case of Talend, they use the open core model to sell value added features for core modules.
+You can look at the case of Talend, they use the open core model to sell value-added features for core modules.

-You know the term GPL?
+Do you know the term GPL?
 It tells you that the source code of any program that uses GPLed parts needs to be made available under the same license terms.
-That sounds quite problematic for any companies requiring your open source solutions projects to integrate with their proprietary software.
-There is a solution for this issue that is developing a closed-source version that is similar to your OSS version (note: no GPL libraries or source code).
+That sounds quite problematic for any company requiring your open source solutions projects to integrate with their proprietary software.
+There is a solution to this issue.
+That is developing a closed-source version.
+It is similar to your OSS version (note: no GPL libraries or source code).

-Unlike Proprietary Software Model, in this model, the open-source version will continue to be developed and updated.
-The developers working with this model follow popular myth persists that creating initially a market by providing their products for free, and once the customers are hooked, switching to charging exorbitant prices.
-After establishing a niche, the open source solutions project is completely abandoned, and a version similar to the open source solutions project is now only available commercially.
+Unlike the Proprietary Software Model, in this model, the developer will continue to develop and update the open-source version.
+The developers working with this model follow popular myth persists that creating initially a market by providing their products for free.
+Once the customers are hooked, switching to charging exorbitant prices.
+After establishing a niche, they abandon completely the open source solutions project, and a version similar to the open source solutions project is now only available commercially.

-Making a sound decision in choosing business model or open source solutions will never be a simple task.
-Nothing is perfect from the beginning and shifting to a completely different model later on will put your entire client-base at risk; however, change is an adventure but beneficial.
+Making a sound decision in choosing a business model or open source solutions will never be a simple task.
+Nothing is perfect from the beginning and shifting to a completely different model, later on, will put your entire client-base at risk; however, change is an adventure but beneficial.
 Remember that the change is not just for you, it is for your customers as well.